Daniel-KM/Omeka-S-module-Reference/README.md

 The references are available via the api too, for example `/api/references?metadata=dcterms:subject` to get the list of all subjects, or `/api/references?metadata=foaf:Person` to get the list of all resources with class "Person".
+Another format for the query is provided by the module [Api Info].

 This [Omeka S] module is a rewrite and an improvement of the [Reference plugin] for [Omeka].